 The beaches of KwaZulu-Natal are wonderfully scenic; and they include the likes of Hibberdene, Margate, Umzumbe, Ramsgate, Lucien and Trafalgar, which are all Blue Flag beaches.
 For something a little different, Kosi Bay and Sodwana Bay are just lovely.

-Here are some tips for your beach wedding in South Africa:
+Tips for your beach wedding in South Africa

 - Apply for a permit from the city council of the city in which the beach is situated (your wedding planner may be able to do this for you).

 - Be prepared for the other people on the beach to watch your wedding, take photographs, and walk within fairly close proximity.

 - Check the tide and weather patterns for the time at which you want to get married (the time of year and the time of day).
 For instance, Cape Town can be very windy between October and December, while Port Elizabeth tends to get windy almost every afternoon.